wolfgangasdf/reftool5/README.md

 * You can import a tree-like folder structure containing PDFs.
 * You can export a topic to a bibtex database (e.g., for writing a paper).
-* If you need more, create an issue on bitbucketor just write your own routine!
+* If you need more, create an issue!
 * For synchronization with tablets for reading:
     * make a topic where you copy the documents that should be synchronized (e.g. "000-tablet")
     * Use `topic -> export documents` to copy PDFs to a certain folder.
 Existing files will be compared on the byte-level and reported, you can decide if they will be overwritten or ignored.